Social care assessment under the Care Act 2014

 Do you feel your mental health makes it difficult for you to look after your children?

-How do they decide if there is a significant impact on my wellbeing because I can’t do specific things?
+How does the LA decide if there is a significant impact on my wellbeing because I can’t do specific things?

 The LA will assess each of these outcomes to see if: